11 Things It’s Not OK For Your Partner To Expect From You

 11. Agree To Everything They Want

 Relationships require some give and take, but your partner doesn't have the right to get everything their way.
-"You don’t have to spend all your holidays with your partner’s family, or stop eating foods you love, or stop seeing friends [they don't] like," says Tessina.
+"You don’t have to spend all your holidays with your partner’s family, or stop eating foods you love, or stop seeing friends [they don't] like," Tessina says.
 "Strive for partnership and balance."

 Everyone has their own boundaries of what they feel comfortable with, but your partner should never put you in a position where you feel like you're compromising them for their happiness.